Jane Koomar

-Early life and career
+Early life and education

 Koomar was born in Lakewood, Ohio, to Michael and Audry Koomar.

 In her teenage years, she started a daycare-style babysitting service for families in her neighborhood.

 Koomar received a bachelor's degree in occupational therapy from Ohio State University.
-This was followed by a master's degree and PhD in developmental pyschology at Boston University.
+This was followed by a master's degree and PhD in developmental psychology at Boston University.
 She was also an assistant professor in occupational therapy.

-She also studied under Dr. Anna Jean Ayres and Ginny Scardinia.
+She also studied under Anna Jean Ayres and Ginny Scardinia.

+Career

 Early in her career as a therapist, Koomar, who was a fellow of the American Occupational Therapy Association, worked on strategies to introduce sensory integration therapy into the public-school system of Cambridge, Massachusetts.

 In 1983, she founded OTA–Watertown in a former school building on Washington Street in Watertown, Massachusetts.
 Today, it is the world's largest organization of its kind.

-Koomar was Professor of Practice at Tufts University, Boston School of Occupational Therapy, during a one-year stint.
+Koomar was Professor of Practice at Tufts University, in the Boston School of Occupational Therapy, during a one-year stint.